[Minor revision–posted 5/9/18 (replaces 3/4/14 edition)]

 The requirements set forth in this policy apply to all official travel, regardless of funding source, and are in addition to those outlined in OP 79.01, Travel Authority and Definitions for Texas Tech University and TTU Employees, and OP 79.05, International Travel.
-Exceptions for different funding sources are noted within each respective section below.
+Exceptions applicable for specific funding sources are noted within each respective section below.

-Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through Procurement Services Forums, and via TechAnnounce.
+Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through monthly Procurement Services Forums, and via TechAnnounce.

 c.
-Duty Point–The destination, other than the place of employment, to which a state employee travels to conduct official state business.
+Duty Point – The destination, other than the place of employment, to which a state employee travels to conduct official state business.
 If the destination is outside the employee's designated headquarters, then the duty point is either the incorporated municipality in which the destination is located or the unincorporated area within a five-mile radius of the destination.

 d.
-Designated Headquarters–The area within the boundaries of the city in which a state employee's place of employment is located.
+Designated Headquarters – The area within the boundaries of the city in which a state employee's place of employment is located.
 If an employee's place of employment is located within an unincorporated area, then the area within a five-mile radius of the place of employment is the employee's designated headquarters.
 If an incorporated municipality or an unincorporated area is completely surrounded by the incorporated municipality in which an employee's place of employment is located, then the employee's designated headquarters includes the surrounded municipality or area.

 f.
-Time of Return–For air transportation, the time of return is the time at which the flight lands at headquarters.
+Time of Return – For air transportation, the time of return is the time at which the flight lands at headquarters.
 For vehicle transportation, the time of return is when you arrive at headquarters/residence

 g.
-Working Hours–The hours during which a state employee is regularly scheduled to conduct official state business.
+Working Hours – The hours during which a state employee is regularly scheduled to conduct official state business.